 .fs files in the ROMS directory for the system in use, and are loaded automatically on next use.

 lr-fbneo exposes all the dipswitch options of any given game as Core Options.
 See Setting Core Options.
 The dipswitches available will vary from game-to-game.

 lr-fbneo will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
 There is a supplementary file that is automatically installed to your Pi that will enable high score saving for more games, called

 hiscore.dat.
-This file is the same as that from http://highscore.mameworld.info/ (labeled "old format hiscore.dat (pre mame v0174)").
+This file is updated regularly from the latest hiscore.dat file available from http://highscore.mameworld.info/ (not the "old format").
 It is located in:

 lr-fbneo has been configured to use the SNES layout in six-button fighting games.
 That is: